alephium/www/src/content/news/why-the-dex-boom-proves-alephiums-next-gen-pow-phase-2-are-more-relevant-than-ever/index.md

 An essential lesson from the recent DEX volume charts is that a decentralized exchange is only ever as strong as the base layer it is built on.
 The DEX and the L1 are inextricably connected.

-When we observe the [DEX leaderboard](https://x.com/CryptoDiffer/status/1975446711402389619), with Uniswap defined by its Ethereum foundation, PancakeSwap by the BNB Smart Chain ecosystem, and high-growth contenders like Meteora and Pump by Solana's architecture, an undeniable truth is plan for all to see. **A DEX's resilience, speed, and cost are dictated by its host chain's deepest architectural decisions**.
+When we observe the [DEX leaderboard](https://x.com/CryptoDiffer/status/1975446711402389619), with Uniswap defined by its Ethereum foundation, PancakeSwap by the BNB Smart Chain ecosystem, and high-growth contenders like Meteora and Pump by Solana's architecture, an undeniable truth is plain for all to see. **A DEX's resilience, speed, and cost are dictated by its host chain's deepest architectural decisions**.
 A DEX on a congested and fragmented L1 inherits congestion and fragmentation...

 A DEX on a highly-centralized L1 inherits censorship risk. **Nobody wants that either.**